lume00/mapper/README.md

 ./mapper --address 0.0.0.0:8080 --logging-level debug --backup-path /data/backups --backup-interval 60
 ```

-To interact with the REST API, you can use tools like `curl`.
+To interact with the API, you can use tools like `curl`.
 For example:

 - Set a record: